Vegan Chia Seed Egg Replacer

-Some of us may remember chia seeds from the ch-ch-chia pet commercials in the 80's.
+Some of us may remember chia seeds from those ch-ch-chia pet commercials in the 80's.
 Well they're back!
 It turns out that ch-ch-chia can b-b-bind.
-They work similarly to flax seeds in that when ground, the mixture gets goopy and pulls together when heated.
-Perfect for an egg replacer in things like vegan cakes, cookies or anywhere else you would want to substitute an egg.
+They work similarly to flax seeds in that when ground, the mixture forms a mucilage, also known as goop, and pulls together when heated.
+Perfect as an egg replacer in things like vegan cakes, cookies or anywhere else you'd want to substitute an egg.
 Like flax seeds they also contain protein, fiber and are an excellent source of omega-3 fatty acids.

 Just be sure to use white chia seeds.
 The darker varieties will be visible in your finished product.
 White chia seeds can be found online if they're not available at your local health food store.